Students build technique, personal expression and gain choreographic experience while dancing with their peers.

 As a professional dancer, Claire has performed works by Tandy Beal, Angela Demmel, Sue Li Jue, Nina Haft, Kristin Damrow, Nhan Ho, Lauren Baines, and many others.
 In 2010, she founded for change dance collective (www.forchangedance.org), a collaborative dance-making ensemble focused on creating innovative dance theater with social consciousness, with whom she both performs and serves as Artistic Director.
 Formerly an Adjunct Lecturer at Las Positas College and Santa Clara University, Claire has also taught in local community outreach programs, competitive dance studios, high schools, and international programs in Nicaragua, Belize, and Spain.
 She serves on the Board of Directors of Choreographers Performance Alliance in Berkeley and Teatro Catalina, an arts education program serving children in rural Nicaragua.

 As a dance maker, a teacher, and a dance advocate, Claire’s greatest joy comes from witnessing the small discoveries we make about ourselves when we move.
-She believes that these expressive moments lead us to finding purpose, joy, identity, and an understanding of our role within our communities, and she cannot wait to begin her teaching journey at St. Ignatius College Preparatory.
+She believes that these expressive moments lead us to finding purpose, joy, identity, and an understanding of our role within our communities.